 - It provides the countries with a comparative advantage when such countries are involved in the trade.
 It is beneficial as a whole for increasing global wealth.

 - It allows generating more foreign direct investment

 Disadvantages of Trade Deficit

 - It is harmful to a developing country as more imports lead to deflation and increase the fiscal deficit.

-- More jobs will be outsourced as domestic industries will shrink with less demand when demand for foreign goods increases.
+- More jobs are outsourced, as domestic industries shrink with less demand when demand for foreign goods increases.

 - In the form of attracting foreign investment due to the trade deficit, the country may end up providing ownership of its resources and assets to the foreign country.

 - A higher trade deficit leads to a decrease in the value of the local currency.

-This concludes the topic of Trade Deficit, which is one of the metrics of measuring the economic growth of a nation, along with GDP.
-To read more of such interesting concepts on Economics for Class 12, stay tuned to BYJU’S.
+This article is about the trade deficit, which is one of the metrics of measuring the economic growth of a nation, along with the GDP.
+To read more about such interesting concepts, stay connected to BYJU’S.